Nesvilab/FragPipe-Analyst/docs/LFQ-AP-MS-tutorial/README.md

 1. **PCA plot**: A Principal Component Analysis(PCA) is a technique used to emphasize variation and bring out strong patterns in a dataset.
 PC1, which is a linear combination of all features, shown on the x axis,  explains the most variation of the data, and followed by the rest of PCs.
 In brief, the more similar 2 samples are, the closer they cluster together.
 For further information, here are a few links, which explains the principals of PCAs: [Info](ttp://ordination.okstate.edu/PCA.htm) and [Basic introduction](http://setosa.io/ev/principal-component-analysis/)

-    After PCA analysis with our sample data, samples are presented in the scatter plot below.
-Tumor and Normal samples are well separated by PC1 values.
+    After plotting PCA with our sample data, samples are presented in the scatter plot below.
+As you can observed, CCND1 and control samples are separated by PC1 but one particular control seems to be quite different from others.

 ![PCA](pca.png)